Page images

 Mutual LovE ftronger than DEATH.

-OT the rich world of minds above
+WOT the rich world of minds above

 Can pay the mighty debt of love

-I owe to Chrift my God.
+I owe to Chrift my God:

 With pangs which none but he could feel